noamraph/nix-pills/pills/07-working-derivation.md

 derivation set, and the name on the right refers to the gcc derivation from nixpkgs.
 The same applies for coreutils.

-We also added the `src` attribute, nothing magical --- it\'s just a name, to which the path `./simple.c` is assigned.
+We also added the `src` attribute, nothing magical --- it's just a name, to which the path `./simple.c` is assigned.
 Like `simple-builder.sh`, `simple.c` will be added to the store.